 To our knowledge, this is the most comprehensive list of causes of hair loss in women on the web at this time.
 If you find that we are missing something, please let us know so that we can review.

 1. Androgenetic Alopecia (or Androgenic Alopecia)

 Androgenic Alopecia is responsible for 90% of all women’s hair loss.
-Also known as female-pattern hair loss, it results in thinning in the part of the hair, and all over the top of the scalp.
+Alopecia is also known as female-pattern hair loss, it results in thinning in the part of the hair, and all over the top of the scalp.
 It rarely leads to complete baldness.

 It’s believed that this type of hair loss is due to a process involving male hormones.
 Women normally produce a small amount of testosterone.
 The testosterone is converted to dihydrotestosterone (DHT) via an enzyme called 5-alpha-reductase, which then binds to receptor cells in hair follicles, causing miniaturization (thinning of the hair), and even killing the hair follicle.

 If you have hair loss on either side of your family, your chances of hair loss are higher.
 Your genetics will also influence when you start to experience hair loss; it’s speed, and it’s extent.
 This type of hair loss will only increase over time, and will not respond to changes in diet, or other remedies that may work for non-genetic hair loss.